 Organization schema helps AI systems recognize and trust your brand.

 According to Search Engine Journal's enterprise SEO trends, AI search is shifting from "which URL answers this?" to "which brand is credible enough to trust?"
-Organization schema establishes entity identity that AI systems use for authority evaluation.
+Organization schema establishes entity identity that AI systems use for authority evaluation, particularly relevant for knowledge graph case study implementations.

 Organization schema priorities: